Ubuntu 20.10 is the next major version of Ubuntu and is due for release on October 22, 2020.

-Also, I can’t be the only person to find the “new” Snap version of Software Center an absolute dumpster fire when trying to find apps, right?
-Every app search I make sees relevant and unrelated Snap “apps” rank well above the thing I’m actually looking for.
+Also, I can’t be the only person to find the “new” Snap version of Software Center a chore for finding apps, surely?
+Every app search I make returns irrelevant and unrelated Snap “apps” above the thing I’m actually looking for.
 It’s frustrating! 😆

 Finally, desktop icons.

 This GNOME extension is …bad.
 It lacks basic, essential features one might expect.
 I’d go as far as to say that if Ubuntu didn’t ship it …it’d be all the better for it.
 I mean: why tease me with the veneer of behaving how I expect if it actually can’t?
 It’s just a let down.

 I also find it extremely jarring that desktop icons vanish from view the second the Applications or Activities screens is triggered.
 A simple fade in/out would feel more fluid.
 As is, it’s too blunt; I always think it’s a glitch or crash which, given the rest of its deficiencies, is what I’m expecting anyway.